All Episodes

 Absolutely.

-L let me say this.
+Let me say this.

-Uh I followed a lot of Inspector General Michael Horowitz's work under the Obama administration, and he is no Obama lackey.
+I followed a lot of Inspector General Michael Horowitz's work under the Obama administration, and he is no Obama lackey.

 And there's no evidence of any of it, but the media breathlessly, hysterically has now been reporting it for almost 20 months.

-Yes, and that is the stubborn power of the Beltway Press Echo Chamber, and the muscle that the fourth estate has wielded almost without challenge for so long.
+Yes, and that is the stubborn power of the Beltway press echo chamber and the muscle that the Fourth Estate has wielded almost without challenge for so long.

 But I think the good news is that they're not nearly as powerful as they think they are.

-Well, look at what the New York Times is doing.
+Look at what the New York Times is doing.

-If you read the New York Times on Jared Kushner today, you would expect that Jared and the the irony of all ironies, Ken Starr said this is such an overreach by Robert Mueller, and he's right.
+If you read the New York Times on Jared Kushner today, you would expect that Jared ⁇ and the irony of all ironies, Ken Starr said this is such an overreach by Robert Mueller, and he's right.

-Nothing to do with Russia at all, but everything to create every possible impression of of quid pro quo financial dealings with Jared Kushner.
+Nothing to do with Russia at all, but everything to create every possible impression of quid pro quo financial dealings with Jared Kushner.

 Right.

-There is no truth to it, and they'll keep repeating it over and over again, and they'll keep digging and digging, and they'll keep digging in their heels.
+And they'll keep digging and digging and they'll keep digging in their heels.

 And I have to say, I think this is the concern about probably among a lot of people about why they don't want to appoint a second special counsel.

-All right, we'll take a break, we'll come back.
+All right, we'll take a break.

-We'll talk about the attorney general and the president, and they're back and forth yesterday.
+We'll talk about the Attorney General and the President.

 Michelle Malkin, award-winning show on CRTV now.